emrancub/COPD-FusionNet/README.md

 We will also add **video walkthroughs** that demonstrate:

 * How to launch and interact with the dashboard.
-* How to interpret the visual explanations (SHAP, Grad-CAM).
 * End-to-end usage from raw audio to COPD risk prediction.

 ### You can refer to the full **COPD-FusionNet Dashboard Tutorial PDF** [here](COPD-FusionNet_Dashboard_Tutorial.pdf) for further instructions.